Archive for the 'General' Category

 How the dishes are stacked or put into the water, rinsed and set on a rack to air dry – again making choices, being creative about the process – which items are chosen to be washed first or left to soak?
 Choosing is key, being creative is the process.

 If we think about what we are doing as we are doing the task, we can move into a state of being creative, being aware of creating.
 Some may call it “being in the now”…or having a “Zen moment”.
-I think it is a state of awareness.
-I like OSHO’s books on Awareness and Creativity.
-His teachings cut deep into the “Essence of Living”.
+I think

 Anything we do can be approached creatively.
 Creative thinking may be called “being inspired to do something differently”.
 It’s a “given” because each of us actually will approach tasks creatively if we choose to do so.
 However, there is a challenge to creative thinking… in being told that there is only “one way” of doing something.
 That may be OK for numb-mindedness, but even sitting in a small cell, dark and alone can be done creatively.